Aspen Logo

 Reservations By Car or Shuttle

 Reservations are required to visit Maroon Bells by car or shuttle.
-Vehicle access begins May 15 through October 31, 2024 and the RFTA shuttle system from Aspen Highlands begins May 24 and will run through October 20, 2024.
+Vehicle access begins May 15 through October 31, 2025, and parking reservations will be required throughout those dates.
+The RFTA shuttle system from Aspen Highlands begins May 23 and will run through October 19, 2025.
 It’s best to take the bus, and the majority of the time, it’s your only option.
 Maroon Bells can only be accessed by public bus ($16/adult; $10/senior over 65 + children under 12).

 For an even more memorable route to experience the Maroon Bells, rent an e-bike from the Four Mountain Sports at the base of Aspen Highlands (or from Aspen for a longer ride), and cruise up Maroon Creek Road.
 The wilderness area is approximately 10 miles from downtown Aspen, 8 miles from the Aspen Highlands Visitor Center, and 5 miles from the Forest Service gate on Maroon Creek Road.